 But this isn't a story about what to do once an airline has canceled your flight – we've covered that already.
-You need to be proactive.
-Here are some simple ways you can try to save yourself from the stress of summer flight disruptions.
+With gray skies or blue, you need to be proactive.
+Here are some simple ways you can try to save yourself from the stress of potential flight disruptions.

 Read our op-ed calling for greater passenger rights and compensation in the event of delays and cancellations!